LBNL-UCB-STI/beam/docs/devops.rst

 |image7|

-10. Once image creation process completes, just copy the AMI ID, we need it for master configuration.
+10. Once image creation process completes, just copy the AMI ID, you need it for master configuration.

 |image8|